ViggyNash/KeyboardKeyboard/README.md

 - Making it work 100% instead of 90%.
 - Adding it as a background process to all iLab machines at Rutgers
+  - Create a bashrc script that automatically adds the process
 - Port to Windows